Victoria government logo

 The Victorian Government has committed $14 billion to expand kindergarten programs across the state and give children the best start to life.

-As part of this major initiative we're building 50 new early learning centres across Victoria.
+As part of this major initiative we're building 50 new early learning and childcare centres across Victoria.

-Where will these new government-owned and run early learning centres be located?
+Where will these new government-owned and run early learning and childcare centres be located?

 We’re building the 50 centres in communities that have the greatest need for more childcare and kindergarten places.
-The first 4 centres will be co-located at, or next to, schools, to help ditch the double drop-off.
-They will open in 2025.
+The first confirmed centres will be co-located at schools to make life easier for parents and carers and help with a smoother transition to primary school.

 Government-owned and government-run early learning centres have also been confirmed for the following locations: